 - May help reduce diabetes (Alam Khan and Goher Zaman, J Clin Biochem Nutr., 2009)

 Laurel supplements contain many active ingredients including Dehydrocostus Lactone at different concentration levels.
-The molecular pathways which are regulated by Laurel include PI3K-AKT-MTOR Signaling, Endoplasmic Reticulum Stress, Cell Cycle Checkpoints and JAK-STAT Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+The molecular pathways which are regulated by Laurel include MYC Signaling and Cell Cycle Checkpoints.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Laurel individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Laurel for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Laurel use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Laurel over other nutritional supplements – do consider all these factors.

-2. Will Laurel Supplements benefit Cancer Patients with Endometrial Carcinoma undergoing Cyclophosphamide Treatment?
+1. Will Laurel Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Endometrial Carcinoma is characterized and driven by specific genetic mutations like PTEN and PIK3CA leading to biochemical pathway changes in PI3K-AKT-MTOR Signaling, JAK-STAT Signaling, P53 Signaling, Small Molecule Transport and MAPK Signaling.
-A cancer treatment like Cyclophosphamide works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in MYC Signaling, Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Laurel supplements should be considered for Endometrial Carcinoma along with treatment Cyclophosphamide.
-Laurel supplement impacts pathways/processes like PI3K-AKT-MTOR Signaling and JAK-STAT Signaling which either obstruct drivers of Endometrial Carcinoma and/or improve Cyclophosphamide treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Laurel supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Laurel supplement impacts pathways/processes like MYC Signaling which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!